freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/straddling-checkerboard.md

 Each function will take a two arguments, a `message` string and  the `alphabet` array.
 The `alphabet` contains 3 strings representing the 3 rows of the checkerboard.

-The output of the `straddle()` function is a series of decimal digits.
+The output of the `straddle()` function should be a series of decimal digits.
 Numbers should be encrypted by inserting the escape character before each digit, then including the digit <em>unencrypted</em>.

 This should be reversed for decryption with the `unstraddle()` function.

 # --hints--